 The Proposed Action has been designed to balance cut and fill on the Project Site to the greatest extent practicable and to provide structural fill where necessary.
-The Proposed Action Cut and Fill Plan is depicted in Exhibit 2-17.
+The Proposed Action Cut and Fill Plan is depicted in Exhibit 2-1317.
+The overall fill associated with the re-grading of the Project Site to accommodate the proposed development is approximately 84,000 cubic yards.
 The Project will require the onsite cut and relocation of approximately 217,490 cubic yards of soil and the fill of 301,594 cubic yards of soil requiring an estimated net soil import of approximately 84,000 cubic yards.
 The import soil will be a combination of structural backfill for building foundations, utility trenches, roadways and other hardscape features and general fill.
 Soil export from the site is not anticipated.
 At this time the source of the soil has not been determined.
 Imported soil to be utilized for the Project will be required to be certified clean based on New York State Department of Environmental Conservation Unrestricted Soil Cleanup Objectives and be approved by the project geotechnical engineer.
 For each soil source, soil sampling results for contaminate levels and requested engineering properties (determined by the project geotechnical engineer) will be required for review and approval by the Village prior to import to the Project Site.
-There is no construction debris processing or reuse proposed for the development.
+Clean fill will be used on the Project Site, according to all proper certifications and construction standards.
+There is no construction debris processing or reuse proposed for the development, In conformance with Chapter 172 of the Village of Mamaroneck Code, no excavation will occur as part of the Proposed Action.
 Any slopes created from fill will be vegetated and landscaped to ensure the soil stability.
 It is estimated that the initial construction period would be approximately 9 months with an estimated 16-yard truck visits per day required for the import of fill material.